InnerSourceCommons/InnerSourcePatterns/README.md

 * [Cross-Team Project Valuation](patterns/2-structured/crossteam-project-valuation.md) - *It's hard to sell the value of cross-team InnerSource projects that don't provide a direct impact on company revenue.
 Here's a data-driven way to represent your project that both articulates its value and amplifies it.*
 * [Transparent Cross-Team Decision Making using RFCs](patterns/2-structured/transparent-cross-team-decision-making-using-rfcs.md) - *InnerSource projects that want to achieve high participation rates and make the best possible decisions for everybody involved need to find ways to create participatory systems throughout the full software lifecycle.
 Publishing internal Requests for Comments (RFCs) documents allows for discussions early on in the design process, and increases the chances to build solutions with a high degree of commitment from all involved parties.*
 * [Start as an Experiment](patterns/2-structured/start-as-experiment.md) - *Start your InnerSource initiative as a time limited experiment to make it easier for managers unfamiliar with InnerSource to endorse and support the initiative.*

-#### Pattern Drafts (proven, not yet fully reviewed)

-* [Open Source Trumps InnerSource](https://github.com/InnerSourceCommons/InnerSourcePatterns/pull/46) - *People find the InnerSource project but, after all things are considered, even if the InnerSource component meets their needs, they still go with the open source component.*

 ### Maturity Level 1: Initial